mr-eggleton/obsidian-notes/Projects - Demo Project/Ideas around MQTT.md

 Control System-->>Broker : control data
 Broker-->>Real Fish Tank: control data
-Broker-->>Web Front End: control data
+Broker-->>Web Front End: control data Broker-->>Display: control data
 ```

-But because of Pub Sub we can use other arrangements for demos etc.
+But because of Pub/Sub we can use other arrangements for demos etc.

 The kids write a Control System that starts subbed to a simulation with a visualisation that it subbed to the simulation too. runs at 60  times speed